 Mode Maison Editorial- Branching Out.

 The Land Magazine, Turning bush timber into a living.

 Highlife.
 Editorial- Once Upon a Time.

 The Kodama Ironbark Project.
 A journey into sustainability using the Japanese design philosophy of Wabi-sabi by Australian bush furniture maker Jeff Keyes.
-AVAILABLE ONLINE at http:/www.blurb.com
+Available ONLINE follow link below to purchase.

 1st.
 Prize Woodwork.
 Lower Clarence 44th Annual Open Competitive Art Exhibition 2009.

 Viewers Choice Award.
 Lower Clarence 46th Annual Open Competitive Art Exhibition 2011.